Indigenous Ecological Knowledge

 What we're doing:

 We’re actively working to build our benefit-sharing-scheme.
-We acknowledge the immense contribution by Aboriginal and Torres Straight Islander people, and the history of refining this Traditional Knowledge which allows us to be able to provide the world with these incredible ingredients.
+We acknowledge the immense contribution by Aboriginal and Torres Strait Islander people, and the history of refining this Traditional Knowledge which allows us to be able to provide the world with these incredible ingredients.
 Without Indigenous Australian’s past, present, and future contributions in bushfood, there would be no work, no medicine, and other benefits that are greatly benefitting the world today, and tomorrow.

 Want to learn more?
 Check out these pages: